ShayCohenn/discord_bot_openAI/readme.md

-# Basic template for creating a discord bot using open ai api
+# Basic template for creating a discord bot using open ai api using Python

 ## *You will need to get your discord bot token and your open ai api token and put them in 2 txt files "discord_token.txt" and "open_ai.txt"